NicosNicolaou16/ImagePickerAndroidWithJava/README.md

 # ImagePickerAndroid Java Example

-This project is an example of my library, ImagePickerAndroid, implemented in Java.
+This project is an example of my library, ImagePickerAndroid, implemented in Java in an activity.

 > [!IMPORTANT]
 > Check my library :point_right: [ImagePickerAndroid](https://github.com/NicosNicolaou16/ImagePickerAndroid) :point_left: <br />